-Parsley is an aromatic plant from Sardinia, and plays an important role in European cooking.
+Parsley is an aromatic plant from Sardinia.
+It plays an important role in the European cooking.
 The different varieties include:

 Vegetable garden: growing parsley

-Parsley is a biannual plant, 15 to 20 cm tall, which grows in open ground and full sunshine, in a rich, moist, deep soil.
+Parsley is a biannual plant, 15 to 20 cm tall, which grows in open ground and requires a lot of sunshine and a rich, moist, deep soil.

-Seeding takes place in February/March, with the first leaves harvested in July.
+Seeding takes place in February/March, with the first leaves being harvested in July.

 The main producers are the Netherlands, Italy, France and Israel.